 Getting to the castle is pretty easy.
 Dunluce Castle is located on the north coast of Northern Ireland and is situated roughly halfway in between the town of Portrush (3.5 miles away) and the Giant’s Causeway (4.4 miles away).
 The closest town to the Dunluce Castle is Bushmills, which sits just 2.5 miles to the East.
 It’s a great place to stop for food in between exploring.

 Northern Ireland is an amazing place to visit year-round, but like most other places in this world, certain times of the year are better than others.
-In order to assist you in determining which time of year would be best for you to make your visit, I have outlined several weather and tourism factors below to help you make an informed decision.
+In order to assist you in determining which time of year would be best for you to make your visit, I have outlined several weather and tourism factors in my Guide to the Dunluce Castle below.
+This will help you make an informed decision on when it would be best for you to plan your visit.

 Temperature (F)